Flutter CTO Report 2024

 Developing apps for Flutter Web – Flutter Warsaw #16

 It’s not the first time when Matej Rešetár, a.k.a ResoCoder, joins our Flutter Warsaw event.
-During its 16th edition, he shares more about what you can encounter while creating Web apps with Flutter.
+During its 16th edition, he shares more about what you can encounter while doing web development with Flutter.
 We all love building apps in Flutter because the written code runs with almost no changes on all the platforms.
 Unfortunately, supporting the web complicates things up a bit.
 From working around through some features that are impossible to do inside a web browser to accessing native JavaScript functionality right from the Dart code.
 Flutter Web is still not 100% ready for production, and there are also some limitations on what you can do.
 But if your app falls into a suitable category for Flutter Web, you will definitely benefit from having just one codebase.

 Find out more about Matej and his opinion on Dart & Flutter's current development by reading the interview.